Commercials, Videos

 In the Filmation series, he has the same color boots and loin cloth as He-Man (perhaps as a way to reuse animation).
 His overall look was simplified, but his eyes were changed into three distinct geometric shapes: a square, a circle and a triangle.
 This gave his visor a more mechanical look than the original toy.

 Just a note on one of the Filmation model sheets for Tri-Klops.
-The version shown above features a more toy-accurate eye, compared to the final animated version:
+The version shown immediately above features a more toy-accurate eye, compared to the final animated version:

 Colors on the right-hand comparison version by Jukka Issakainen